DevExpress/devextreme-documentation/concepts/05 UI Components/Scheduler/10 Accessibility/05 Accessibility Features Overview.md

-[note] The overall accessibility level of your application depends on the Scheduler features that you use.
+[note] The overall accessibility level of your application depends on the Scheduler features you use.

 <table class="dx-table">
     <tr>